ln4771/PalindroneCheckerApp/README.md

 Concepts Used:
 Java Class, Main Method, System.out.println()

-## UC2: Hardcoded Palindrome
+## UC2: Hardcoded Palindrome Result

 Objective:
-Check whether a hardcoded string is a palindrome.
+Check whether a predefined string is a palindrome.

 Flow:
-- Program starts
+- Define a string variable
+- Reverse the string using a loop
-- Hardcoded string is checked
+- Compare original and reversed string
-- Result displayed
+- Display the result

+Concepts Used:
+String Handling, For Loop, Conditional Statements

-## UC3: Palindrome Using String Reverse
+## UC3: Palindrome Check Using String Reverse

 Objective:
-Check palindrome by reversing the string using a loop.
+Allow the user to enter a word and check if it is a palindrome by reversing the string.

 Flow:
-- User enters string
+- Accept input from the user
-- String reversed using loop
+- Reverse the string using a loop
-- Compared using equals()
-- Result displayed
+- Compare the original string with the reversed string
+- Display whether it is a palindrome or not

+Concepts Used:
+Scanner Class, String Manipulation, For Loop, Conditional Statements